dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/12-transact-update/index.md

   })
 ```

-You can use the `UpdateItemInput` type from the [`UpdateItemCommand`](../3-update-item/index.md) action to explicitly type an object as an `UpdateTransaction` item object:
+Check the [`UpdateItemCommand`](../3-update-item/index.md) action to learn more about the `UpdateItem` syntax.
+You can use the `UpdateItemInput` type to explicitly type an object as an `UpdateTransaction` item object:

 ```ts
 import type { UpdateItemInput } from 'dynamodb-toolbox/entity/actions/update'